How to choose the right hearing protection

 The easy way to assess hearing protection suitability

-As I am thoroughly lovely there is a free hearing protector assessment tool on this site, so just pop your average dB(C) noise level and the protector’s SNR in there and it will tell you if it is OK.
+1. For one tool you can enter your average dB(C) noise level and the protector’s SNR in there and it will tell you if it is OK.

 The mildly more complicated way